 An IDP is a document that contains your name, photo, and driver information, translating your ID information into 10 languages.
 It is valid for one year and in 150 countries worldwide.
-Many of those countries legally require having an IDP and penalties for driving without it can be quite costly.
+Many of those countries legally require having an IDP, and penalties for driving without it can be expensive.

 Keep in mind that you cannot get an IDP while abroad.
-Apply for your IDP while you’re still in the USA and check the requirements of the countries you’ll be visiting before travel.
+Apply for your IDP while you’re still in the US and check the requirements of the countries you’ll be visiting before traveling.

 - Fill out the application provided on the official AAA website.